 Died: April 11, 2004

-During the early evening hours of April 11, 2004, Officer Verteramo responded from Bellvue to a motorcycle - pedestrian accident at State and Furman Streets.
+During the early evening hours of April 11, 2004, Officer Verteramo responded from Bellevue to a motorcycle - pedestrian accident at State and Furman Streets.
 While northbound on Broadway, about 500 feet north of Lower Broadway, Officer Verteramo failed to negotiate a curve and struck a utility pole across from 824 Broadway.
 Schenectady Police and Fire Communications received several calls about the crash, and dispatched police and rescue personnel to the scene.
-Officer Veteramo was extricated from the vehicle by Schenectady Fire Department personnel and rushed to Ellis Hospital with head and upper-body trauma.
+Officer Verteramo was extricated from the vehicle by Schenectady Fire Department personnel and rushed to Ellis Hospital with head and upper-body trauma.
 A short time later, Officer Verteramo was airlifted by Med Flight to Albany Medical Center for further treatment.
 Later that evening, Officer Verteramo died from his injuries.